 The Samurai were a noble class in feudal Japan who occupied the upper tier of society just under their lords.
-Originally little more than hired mercenaries to protect rich landowners, they became an important part of society with the rise of of the Minamoto clan who seized control of Japan in 1192 and set up a military government.
+Originally little more than hired mercenaries to protect rich landowners, they became an important part of society with the rise of the Minamoto clan who seized control of Japan in 1192 and set up a military government.
 They would remain an integral part of society for almost seven centuries.

 The Samurai were skilled warriors and, contrary to popular belief, were adept at using various weapons including bows and spears.
 However, their primary symbol, and mark of their status, was their paired swords - originally a Tachi and Tanto, later evolving into a Katana and Wakizashi.
 These swords were worn with their kimono, and marked their identity as Samurai.
 While the Katana was the longer and thus, primary weapon, only the Wakizashi was allowed to be worn indoors.

 The Samurai are well known for their code of honor, which celebrates killing an opponent honorably, often face-to-face, and discourages underhanded attacks or ambushes.
 As Samurai were the top tier of society and most of the threats to society came from domestic sources, they could expect their opponents - mainly other Samurai - to adhere to the same code.

 The Ninja, on the other hand, were commoners.
 Generally coming from the lowest tiers of society, Ninjas were basically assassins or spies for hire, willing to do or accomplish any task - for a price.
 As they did not enjoy any of society’s protections, they were willing to use whatever means necessary to get the job done, even if those means were considered dishonorable.

 While they may have existed as early as the 12th century, the formation of the Ninjas as we know them today occured in the 15th century.
 They were most prominent in the Igla provence, and from the clans in that area we derive most of our knowledge of them.
 Because of the Ninjas’ commoner status, not as much interest was taken in recording them literarily as was taken in recording the Samurai.